ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/authentication.rst

 Introduction
 ============

 The vcenter_rest modules need to be authenticated.
-There is two different ways to do this.
+There are two different ways to do this.

 Environment variables